Our Lady of the Flowers: In popular culture

 In Nigel Williams' Scenes from a Poisoner's Life (1994), the main protagonist gives Our Lady of the Flowers to his homosexual brother as a Christmas present.

 The performer, actor, and drag queen Divine was named after the main character of the book.
-Filmmaker John Waters gave her this nickname after reading Genet's novel.
+Filmmaker John Waters gave him this nickname after reading Genet's novel.

 The Pogues have a song titled "Hell's Ditch", which contains references to the novel.

 Placebo's self-titled 1996 debut album features a song called "Lady of the Flowers."

 Cocorosie's song "Beautiful Boyz" is believed to be about it.

 Sopor Aeternus & the Ensemble of Shadows' album Les Fleurs du Mal – Die Blumen des Bösen was greatly inspired by the book.

 Pete Doherty used a quote from the book in his song "Last of the English Roses" (2009).

 Primal Scream have a song titled "Dolls (sweet Rock 'n' Roll)" in which the name of the novel is mentioned.

 David Bowie was under the influence of this novel and referred to it in his 1972 song "The Jean Genie".